google/kctf/base/challenge-skeleton/README.md

   * We strongly recommend to use nsjail in all challenges.
 * Your challenge will receive connections on port 1337.
 * The healthcheck directory is optional.
-  * If it exists, the image should run a webserver on port TODO and respond to /healthz requests.
+  * If it exists, the image should run a webserver on port 45281 and respond to /healthz requests.
 * Changes to config/advanced might not be compatible with future versions of kCTF.